 1970s Stainless Steel Cylinders Chandelier

-Materials: Made of multiple polished stainless steel rings or circles.
+Materials: Round lampshade made of many polished stainless steel stacked metal rings.
 Chromed metal (iron) round rings chain.
-Aluminium conical canopy.
-8 Bakelite sockets.
+Conical aluminium canopy.
+8 Bakelite E14 sockets.

 Chain Length: 80 cm / 31.49’’